Bayer-Macr\`i decomposition on Bridgeland moduli spaces over surfaces: Introduction

 \section{Introduction}

 Let $S$ be a smooth projective surface over $\CC$.
 Let $M$ be the Gieseker moduli space of semistable sheaves with fixed Chern character $\ch$ over $S$.
-One point-view of studying the birational geometry of $M$ is to study the classification of line bundles on $M$, and different cones inside its real N\'{e}ron-Severi group $N^1(M)$, such as nef cone $\nef(M)$, pseudo-effective cone $\overline{\mathrm{Eff}}(M)$.
-Another point-view is introduced by Bridgeland \cite{Bri07} by the idea of enlarging the category of coherent sheaves $\Coh(S)$ to its bounded derived version $\Db(S)$, and studying moduli spaces of Bridgeland semistable objects in $\Db(S)$.
-Let $\sigma$ be a Bridgeland stability condition and $M_\sigma(\ch)$ be the moduli space of $\sigma$-semistable objects in $\Db(S)$ with the same invariant $\ch$.
+One viewpoint for studying the birational geometry of $M$ is to study the classification of line bundles on $M$ and different cones inside its real N\'{e}ron--Severi group $N^1(M)$, such as the nef cone $\nef(M)$, and pseudoeffective cone $\overline{\mathrm{Eff}}(M)$.
+Another viewpoint is introduced by Bridgeland \cite{Bri07} with the idea of enlarging the category of coherent sheaves $\Coh(S)$ to its bounded derived version $\Db(S)$ and studying moduli spaces of Bridgeland semistable objects in $\Db(S)$.
+Let $\sigma$ be a Bridgeland stability condition, and let $M_\sigma(\ch)$ be the moduli space of $\sigma$-semistable objects in $\Db(S)$ with the same invariant $\ch$.
 The collection of all stability conditions forms an interesting parameter space $\Stab(S)$, which is a $\CC$-manifold.
 Bridgeland identified $M$ as $M_\sigma(\ch)$, for $\sigma$ in a special chamber inside $\Stab(S)$.
 He envisioned that the wall-chamber structures of $\Stab(S)$ will recover birational models of $M$.